Luncheon 2019 with The Second City

 You can read his research summary here.

-MMF Luncheon with Dan Abrams
+Luncheon 2018 with Dan Abrams

 Many thanks to our guest speaker Dan Abrams of ABC News, Calvin Hughes of WPLG Miami, and our Man of the Year, Dr. Paul Meyers.